 It’s thought that there are around 350 sheep to every one person in the Falkland Islands.

 Don’t expect an elephant to skip rope with you any time soon – they are physically unable to jump!

 If you thought platypuses were weird enough, consider this – they don’t have stomachs!
 That’s because their truly strange biology connects their intestines and oesophagi together.

 It’s reportedly harder to get a job at Wal-Mart, on average, than it is to get into Harvard University!

 The longest place name in the world is a bit of a mouthful.
 If you’ve been to New Zealand, you may have heard of Taumata Hill.
 However, its full name is Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu!

 It’s thought that a crocodile has such strong digestive juices that they are able to digest metal!

 If you find that you’re exceptionally good at playing rock, paper, scissors, you might want to sign up for the official league in the USA!

 Artist Salvador Dali repeatedly refuted claims that he ever worked under the influence of drugs.
 “I AM drugs,” the surrealist retorted.

-Do you have any amusing or funny facts you’d like to share here?
-Let us know in the comments section below!
+Do you have any amusing or funny facts that we’ve missed?
+Share them with us in the comments section below!